 So what’s the problem with keeping your cryptocurrencies on the exchange?
 Well, you’re basically keeping your money in someone else’s wallet.
 So if a hacker gains access to that wallet (and all main exchanges are primary hacker targets) that hacker will gain access to your assets.
 This is not something hypothetical, it’s something that happened time and again.
 The most famous such case was the case of Mt Gox where thousands of people lost their investments when the site got hacked (allegedly).

-The Ledger Blue is the newest product and features a touch screen for ease-of-use.
-Considering the difference in price, I would recommend the Ledger Nano S to most people.
-If you see anything in Ledger Blue’s feature list that you absolutely can’t do without and the Ledger Nano S doesn’t have it, consider going for the Ledger Blue.
-Also, if you have big cryptocurrency investments, then perhaps the price of the Ledger Blue is dwarfed in comparison to the investment and the added convenience of this device.
-Bottom line is you can’t go wrong whichever you choose.
+Also, if you have big cryptocurrency investments, then perhaps the price of the Ledger Nano X is dwarfed in comparison to the investment and the added convenience of this device.
+The bottom line is you can’t go wrong whichever you choose.
 I have the Ledger Nano S and am happy with it.

 Now, having a hardware wallet like the Ledger Nano S is all well and good, but you might be wondering what happens if you lose this tiny device.
 Would all your crypto be gone?